Mississippi and Missouri Railroad

 The Mississippi and Missouri Railroad (M&M Railroad) was the first railroad in Iowa.
 It was chartered in 1853 to build a line between Davenport, Iowa, on the Mississippi River and Council Bluffs, Iowa, on the Missouri River.
 The railroad was the first west of the Mississippi river to join by bridge to the East.
-It played an important role in the construction of the First transcontinental railroad.
-The competing Cedar Rapids and Missouri River Railroad actually became the first Iowa railroad to reach Council Bluffs from the Mississippi River.
+It played an important role in the construction of the First transcontinental railroad although the competing Cedar Rapids and Missouri River Railroad under lease to the Chicago & North Western railroad actually became the first Iowa railroad to reach Council Bluffs from the Mississippi River.
 Thomas C. Durant, vice president of the Union Pacific Railroad, owned stock in both.